ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 ## Construct task ID {#construct-task-id}

 For `task-prov` extension, a DAP task is not created before distributing task configuration to clients.
-Therefore, clients, aggregators and collector should construct a DAP task ID prior to uploading.
+Therefore, clients, aggregators and collector construct the DAP task ID prior to uploading.
 A DAP task ID is computed as
 follows:

 ~~~